MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/adoption/organizational-messages.md

     - **Groups**: In addition to the default recipients, you can send messages to specific Azure AD user groups

     - **Companies, Country (State) – City, Departments**: Using group-level aggregates, you can apply attributes filter such as attributes like location, departments, and companies to target specific groups of audiences.
+[Learn more about how to open Group Level Aggregates and validate data accuracy](group-level-aggregates.md).

 3) You can also omit users with priority accounts or in certain Microsoft 365 groups.